score-spec/docs/content/en/docs/score specification/score-spec-reference.md

     type: postgres
 ```

-### Reserved resource types

-In general, the Score specification does not specify a set of supported `resource types or outputs of those resources however there are some types that have historical significance in some Score implementations that you may want to be aware of.

-- `environment`: This resource type is a source of environment specific values.
-In `score-compose` this comes from environment variables present when running `score-compose generate`, in Humanitec this comes from the deployed environment configuration.
-In `score-k8s` this has no specific meaning.
-- `volume`: This resource type should be used with the container volume source field.
-This is generally implementation specific due to the varied behavior and configuration of mounted volumes.
-- `service`: This resource type is used in Humanitec to return service placeholders.
-It has no specific meaning in `score-compose` or `score-k8s`.

 ## Placeholder References

 Score Workloads support `${..}` placeholder references in order to support dynamic configuration within the Workload.
 Placeholders operate within the context of their Workload and can be used to interpolate values from either Workload metadata or the outputs of named resources.
 References to unknown keys will result in a failure.
 The `${}` syntax can be escaped with an additional dollar sign, for example: `$${not a placeholder}` and any `.`'s in a key can be escaped with a backslash: `${some\.thing}`.